ajkhoury/LLVM-Build-Windows/README.md

 # LLVM-Build-Windows

-This is a helpful batch script to automate building the LLVM toolchain on windows using Clang itself!
+This is a helpful batch script to automate building the LLVM toolchain on Windows using Clang itself!